rxchel/rachellee/projects/electron-scattering/index.md

 The calculations produced electron-scattering cross sections as a function of incident electron energy.

-The calculated scattering curves reproduced important qualitative features of the methane electron-scattering problem, including a Ramsauer-Townsend minimum and resonance structures.
+Both computational approaches captured important features of the methane electron-scattering problem, including a Ramsauer-Townsend minimum and resonance structures.

-The results from the two computational approaches were compared with one another and with values reported in the literature.
-This comparison provided insight into how choices such as basis set, active space, target-state representation, and scattering model affect the calculated results.
+The calculated results were compared between UKRmol+ and ASTRA and benchmarked against literature values.

 ### Molecular Geometry